macbrayne/inventory-pause-forge/README.md

 and supports modded screens (configurable)!

-_If a modded screen behaves weirdly when paused try adding it to the list of "Compat mod class names" to make it slow down instead of pausing it._
+_If a modded screen behaves weirdly when paused (e.g. missing functionality) try moving it to the list of "Custom screens to slow down"._
-Screens can be configured individually inside the config menu.
+Screens can be configured individually in the config menu.

 This mod is __client-side only__ and won't be active in LAN worlds or on servers.